HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest/wcm_rest_query/wcm_rest_adhoc.md

     </feed>

     ```
-## Adding Workflow date fields to the REST API search query results
+## Adding Workflow date fields and link to the REST API search query results

 You can include the date fields associated with the workflow of a requested item by specifying the `options=workflow` URL parameter.
 Only the date fields that have been set to a valid value are returned.
+Also a link will be added to the workflow.
 This option is ignored for items that do not have a workflow.
 For example:

     ```